mikeqfu/pydriosm/docs/source/quick-start.rst

       'other_tags': '"odbl"=>"clean"'},
      'id': 488432}

-Below are charts (:numref:`points` - :numref:`other_relations`) illustrating the different geometry types and structures (i.e. all keys within the corresponding GeoJSON data) for each layer:
+The charts (:numref:`points` - :numref:`other_relations`) below illustrate the different geometry types and structures (i.e. all keys within the corresponding GeoJSON data) for each layer:

 .. figure:: _images/Point.*
     :name: points
     :align: center
     :width: 85%

-    Type of the geometry object and keys within the nested dictionary of ``'points'``
+    Type of the geometry object and keys within the nested dictionary of ``'points'``.

 .. figure:: _images/LineString.*